-The proceeds of this Sustainability Bond will be used to finance selected eligible projects belonging to the 2016 budget of the State of North Rhine-Westphalia, which closes on or about the end of the first quarter of 2017.
+The proceeds of this Sustainability Bond will be used to finance selected eligible projects belonging to the 2017 budget of the State of North Rhine-Westphalia, which closes on or about the end of the first quarter of 2018.
 An amount equivalent to the net proceeds will be used to refinance projects and initiatives of the State of North Rhine-Westphalia with clear environmental and/or social benefits, in accordance with NRW's sustainability policy.

-The following categories have been chosen for allocating the proceeds of this issuance (the percentages relate to a tentative maximum € 1,831.3m issuance financing all eligible projects):
+The following categories have been chosen for allocating the proceeds of this issuance (the percentages relate to a tentative maximum € 2,026.9m issuance financing all eligible projects):

-Project C ategory Percentage
+Project Category Percentage

-Α Education and sustainability research 44%
+A Education and sustainability research 40%

 В Inclusion and social coherence 10%

-С Public transportation and local mobility 10%
+С Public transportation and local mobility 9%

 D Climate protection and energy transition 4%

-E Protection of natural resources 4%
+Е Protection of natural resources 6%

-F Sustainable urban development 4%
+F Sustainable urban development 12%

-G Modernisation of educational and public health facilities 24%
+G Modernisation of educational and public health facilities 19%

 Total 100%

-The use of proceeds may include operating or capital expenditures (excluding personnel costs) of projects as well as indirect investments in projects such as grants for private and public companies and for special purposes.
+The use of proceeds may include operating or capital expenditures of projects (excluding personnel costs of the State of NRW).